Marytė Melnikaitė

 Marytė or Marija Melnikaitė (18 March 1923 – 13 July 1943) was a Soviet partisan and the only Lithuanian woman awarded Hero of the Soviet Union.
 While her partisan career lasted less than two months, Soviet propaganda exaggerated her duties and accomplishments.
 Many works, including a film and an opera, were dedicated to her.
 Several streets in the former Soviet Union (including Tyumen, Minsk, Almaty, Shymkent) are still named after her.

 Early life

-Melnikaitė was born to a family of a Russian mother Antonina Moiseyevna and a Polish father J. Melnik in Zarasai.
+Melnikaitė was born to a family of a Russian mother Antonina Illarionovna and a Lithuanian father Juozas Melnikas in Zarasai.
 She had four other siblings and the parents took assorted jobs to provide for the large family.
 They moved frequently in search for jobs (Zarasai, Anykščiai, Rokiškis, Zarasai, Marijampolė).
 Melnikaitė completed a primary school in Rokiškis and started working at Avanti confectionery at age 14 and studied sewing.
 In 1940, after Lithuania was occupied by the Soviet Union, Melnikaitė joined the Lithuanian Komsomol and started evening classes.
 Reportedly her father did not approve her Komsomol activities, which included her singing in a choir.